-A native of Youngstown, Ohio, Mr. Miller received his BM in Performance from the Oberlin College Conservatory of Music where he studied with Robert Fries, former co-principal horn of the Philadelphia Orchestra.
-Mr. Miller makes his home in Silver Spring, Maryland and Boca Raton, Florida with his wife, violinist Laura Hilgeman, and their six children.
+A native of Youngstown, Ohio, Miller received his B.M. in horn performance from the Oberlin College Conservatory of Music where he studied with Robert Fries, former co-principal horn of the Philadelphia Orchestra.
+Other teachers have included Eric Ruske, William Slocum and Larry Miller.
+Gregory Miller is married to violinist Laura Hilgeman and together they have six children.